vmagelo/react-flask-db-app/README.md

 ### What does this do?

-The idea is that this app should function with restaurant reviews, like [Deploy a Python (Django or Flask) web app with PostgreSQL in Azure](https://docs.microsoft.com/azure/app-service/tutorial-python-postgresql-app), but instead of rendering templates in Django or Flask, use [React](https://reactjs.org/) as frontend.
-This means built in templating engines are not used and Python is used as a backend to return JSON.
-The React frontend calls to Django or Flask backend and receives JSON.
+The idea is that this app should function with restaurant reviews as is shown in [Deploy a Python (Django or Flask) web app with PostgreSQL in Azure](https://docs.microsoft.com/azure/app-service/tutorial-python-postgresql-app), but instead of rendering templates in Django or Flask, use [React](https://reactjs.org/) as frontend.
+This means built-in templating engines are not used in Python (Django or Flask), instead Python is used only as backend to return JSON.
+The React frontend receives JSON when it calls to the backend.
 For example, the JSON could be a list of restaurants or reviews.
+Python backend gets data from database.

+For example, to test locally, start Flask, which will run on localhost:5000 and start React, which will run on localhost:3000.
+The React package.json configureation proxies request to Flask.

 ### From scratch step 1: Create project structure

 This is how to construct this project from scratch.
 If you are cloning this, everything is here that you need and you don't need to follow these steps.